vtrlx/cpong/README.txt

 This program is written is such a way that it uses a large amount of C's feature set.
 This includes features that may be beginner-unfriendly.
-Additionally, someone unfamiliar with either graphical application development in C, or the suckless code style, may find it difficult to follow along.
+Additionally, someone unfamiliar C may find it difficult to follow along.

 Overall Structure
 -----------------

-The source code's structure is derived directly from suckless.org's style guide (see the next section, "Further Reading", for more information).
-Per that style guide, all custom data types are defined first, followed by function definitons, then global variable declaration, and finally each of the program's functions are defined in the same order as they are declared.
+The source code's structure is chosen to maintain structure without needing multiple source files.
+All custom data types are defined first, followed by function definitons, then global variable declaration, and finally each of the program's functions are defined in the same order as they are declared.
 Lastly, the program's main()